boneset tincture

 Benefits of Boneset Tincture

-Boneset is a bitter-tasting herb that we are lucky to have growing in our gardens.
-The herb has a range of actions and uses.
-Bitter being both a flavor and an herbal action, it helps get digestive juices flowing and encourages healthy function of the detoxification pathways of the body.
+Boneset is a bitter-tasting herb that we are fortunate to have growing in our gardens.
+The herb has a range of traditional uses and benefits.
+As a bitter herb, it helps stimulate digestive juices and supports the body’s natural detoxification processes.

 boneset tincture